 If you are selected to serve as a juror, we sincerely hope it will be an experience that you will enjoy, long remember, and view as a privilege.
 Jury duty is a great responsibility that you and all citizens have to one another.
 The following information is provided to help you understand the jury process.
 If you have any questions, please feel free to contact the Clerk of Court’s Office.

-**The Jury Trial (Panel #647) scheduled for Tuesday, July 11, 2017 HAS BEEN CANCELLED.
-JURORS: PLEASE DO NOT REPORT FOR JURY DUTY**
+The Jury Trial Panel #651 scheduled for Tuesday, March 13, 2018 HAS BEEN CANCELLED.
+Jurors DO NOT need to report.